 By the same author, Your Body Your Yoga is also an informative read for yoga teachers & curious minds.

-Jaimee is our very talented editor; she discovered the transformative power of yoga during the final years of her Ph.D. in molecular biology – which she completed with the significant help of her practice.
+Jaimee is one of our very talented editor; she discovered the transformative power of yoga during the final years of her Ph.D. in molecular biology – which she completed with the significant help of her practice.
 She is currently a lung researcher, a yoga teacher, and ambassador for the Africa Yoga Project.
 Besides writing and editing, Jaimee enjoys hiking, traveling, fishing and learning about spiritual practices of all kinds.
 She lives in Boston, Massachusetts.

 The Power of Now by Eckhart Tolle